-Context is what current candlestick shows with respect to the previous candlestick
+Context is what the current candlestick shows with respect to the previous candlestick

-- The current candlestick larger or smaller than previous ones?
+- Is the current candlestick larger or smaller than the previous ones?
 Which shows momentum increases or decreases

 - Is the size-changing meaningfully or not?
 Buying or selling pressure